 The boy finally looked at her, confused.
-It was like a song he didn't quite interpret well enough.
-So that was what other humans' names sounded.
-To him, hearing another name aside from his mentor's, Saihme, was a new kind of lyric.
+It was like a song he didn't quite interpret well.
+So that's what another human's name sounded.
+To him, hearing another name aside from his mentor's, Saihme, was a new breed of lyric.
 "C-Calla?"

 "Calla."
-He insisted.
-It was easier for him to say that.
+He insisted, it was easier for him.

 The trail through the dead forest rang eerie.
-Crows circled the trees branches.
-The boy noticed that the mist was getting thicker the closer they arrived.
-They soon stood at a mountain path that overlooked a city almost covered in fog.
-Caltha could see the astonishment in the boy's eyes like he's never seen the buzzing life of civilization.
-"You've never been here before?"
+Crows circled their empty branches, looking down at them with longing hunger.
+The mist had gotten thicker the further they traveled until finally, they stood at a mountain path that overlooked a city almost covered in fog.

 The boy shook his head.